what does a human service assistant do

 A minimum education of a high school diploma or equivalent is a requirement to become a human service assistant.
 A high school diploma will result in a low-level position in this field with minimal salary.
 You can further your education with an associate’s degree in gerontology, behavioral science, or human services.

-If you pursue a human services program you will earn training in how to communicate with patients, work under pressure, and complete treatment plans.
-The program will require you to work in the field to gain real life experience.
+If you pursue a human services program, you will learn how to communicate, work under pressure, and complete treatment plans.
+Additionally, you will gain real life experience.
 If interested, you can apply for a scholarship to fund your education.

 Job Description of a Human Service Assistant

-Human service assistants review the psychology of a patient to identify their needs and determines a plan to provide health care.
-If an issue with health care insurance or other care related factors arise, the individual is there to communicate alternative options.
-A patient that needs to be relocated to a new health center will receive referral options from a human service assistant.
-It is essential for the individual to understand the job function of a Certified Nursing Assistant (CNA) to provide immediate care to patients in need.
+Human service assistants identify a patient’s needs and a plan to provide health care.
+Additionally, if an issue with health care insurance arise, they can communicate alternative options.
+They also provide referrals to other health centers if a patient needs other options.
+Finally, it is essential for the individual to understand the job function of a Certified Nursing Assistant (CNA) to provide immediate care to patients.

 Human Service Assistant Career Video Transcript